googleinterns/step271-2020/README.md

 mvn package appengine:run
 ```

-The application running on the App Engine Development Server may then be previewed on port 8080.
+The application running on the App Engine Development Server may then be previewed on port 8080, via the 'Web Preview' > 'Preview on port 8080' buttons on the top right of the Cloud Shell editor.

+For more information, see the documentation [here](https://cloud.google.com/appengine/docs/standard/java/using-maven#testing_your_application_with_the_development_server).

 ## Test Execution Instructions

+In the [Cloud Shell editor](https://shell.cloud.google.com/?show=ide%2Cterminal), clone this repository.

 In the terminal, navigate to the following directory: